PayamProgramming/PayamProgramming/README.md

 - 👋 Hi, I’m Payam Aghaei
 - 👀 I’m interested in java projects and cryptocurency projects
-- 🌱 I’m currently learning spring , solidity
+- 🌱 I’m currently learning spring , java-mobile , jsp , ajax
 - 💞️ I’m looking to collaborate on a social media project
 - 📫 How to reach me payamaghaei22@gmail.com